DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

     ochange\_182.pdf.

 [^03chapter2_77]: The videobloggers were certainly aware of the work of McLuhan, as
-    a few quotes off the email list shows; ‘I just stumbled on this superb quote from Marshal McLuhan.
+    a few quotes off the email list show; ‘I just stumbled on this superb quote from Marshal McLuhan.
 ‘The old medium is always the content of the new medium.
 As movies tend to be the content of TV and as books tend to be the content of movies.’
 It pretty much